 The hormones estrogen and androgen are present in all humans, but women have more estrogen and men have more androgen.
-Hormone-related breast cancer, known as estrogen receptor positive (ER+) disease, accounts for 80% of all breast cancer cases.
+Hormone-related breast cancer, known as estrogen receptor positive (ER+) disease, accounts for up to 70% of all breast cancer cases.
 In ER+ disease, cancer cells grow in response to estrogen.
 Hence, treatment involves blocking estrogen binding to estrogen receptors or inhibiting its production to “starve” the tumours of the hormone.

-Whilst estrogen receptor inhibiting / blocking treatments are effective for many women, up to half will not respond or will have a relapse of disease.
+Whilst estrogen receptor inhibiting / blocking treatments are effective for many women, up to 30% will not respond or will have a relapse of disease.
 As such, other treatment options are urgently required.
 Historically, androgenic drugs were used to treat breast cancer, but were discontinued due to their masculinizing side effects and the advent of anti-estrogenic drugs (e.g. Tamoxifen).
 More recently, conflicting studies about androgen receptor activity in breast cancer, led to confusion about whether to therapeutically stimulate or inhibit it to treat women with this disease.

 This new study, led by Professor Wayne Tilley and Associate Professor Theresa Hickey (University of Adelaide), now clearly demonstrates that androgen receptor activation has potent anti-tumour activity.
 This was seen even in tumour samples that were resistant to estrogen receptor inhibitors, which are the current gold standard of care.

 Professor Tilley explained that the results show that androgenic drugs are very effective either alone or in combination with standard-of-care treatments.